For all official information and updates regarding COVID-19, visit the South African department of health's website at: www.SAcoronavirus.co.za

-By using this website and free service that Disability info South Africa (DiSA) supplies, you acknowledge that you have read and understand the "Disclaimer" at the bottom of this "Home Page."
+Please Note: By using this website and free service that Disability info South Africa (DiSA) supplies, you acknowledge that you have read and understand the "Disclaimer" and Terms and Conditions.

 Welcome to ''Disability info South Africa" which has been developed as a "Free Service" for "Persons With Disabilities" in South Africa, who are looking for information that can help them. ''Disability info South Africa" is a “One Stop Information Service “ which provides information for and about the disabilities that fall under the 4 main Disability groups in South Africa, which include Persons with: Mobility Impairments; Hearing Impairments; Visual Impairments & Intellectual Impairments.